-With the overwhelming science behind THR products, such as e-cigarettes, smokers now have an alternative to traditional tobacco products that may reduce the harm caused by smoking.
+With the overwhelming science behind THR products, such as e-cigarettes, people who smoke now have an alternative to traditional tobacco products that may reduce the harm caused by smoking.
 For example, Public Health England (PHE) published a report in 2015 that concluded that e-cigarettes are at least 95% less harmful than smoking.
-Similarly, the National Academy of Sciences,
+Similarly, the National Academy of Sciences, Engineering, and Medicine (NASEM) in the United States released a report in 2018 that found that while e-cigarettes are not without health risks, they are likely to be less harmful than combustible tobacco cigarettes.